Continued Efforts on the Tin Man Trail in Hong Kong

 In Omaha—the host city for this course—the singletrack already in place was handbuilt, fast and flowy, but lacking features for intermediate and advanced riders.
 “Many of the local chapter advocates travel to Colorado, into the Northern parts of the Midwest and beyond where there are additional features,” explained Barker.
 “These riders wanted to share the great experiences they were having away back in their own communities, and they were thrilled to have the chance to learn how with IMBA Trail Solutions.”
 The work begun by the Advanced Trail Building School participants is being continued by local volunteers, creating new and exciting singletrack options in Omaha that all riders can enjoy long after the course.

-To set up an Advanced Trail Building School course in your area, contact your regional director who will work with you to assess and evaluate the needs of your community.
-The regional director can then facilitate by working as a liaison between the chapter and Trail Solutions.
+To set up an Advanced Trail Building School course in your area, contact Trail Solutions Director of Construction and Operations, Richard Edwards, to learn more.
 The length of the course and number of participants will be decided based on your community’s plan and support.

 “This is about building great mountain bike experiences,” said Barker.
 “Incorporating new features enhances the experience at the local level, while creating a new rider base.
 It also helps advocates to stay excited and engaged, so they continue sharing their knowledge with others.”